 Cleaning Chemicals that have Quaternary Ammonium Compounds

 These cleaning chemicals are also proven to break the protective layer of the virus.
 They can surely eliminate COVID 19 on any types of surfaces.

 For these products, the first thing is that you always need to read the label for proper instructions and check the expiration date.
 Expired cleaning chemicals may have lost their effectiveness.

 Most of the packaging of these cleaning chemicals claim that they can kill 99.9 per cent of germs.
 Studies have shown that other types of Corona Viruses can live on hard surfaces for a week, but we all know that the primary way for us to contract the virus is through droplets.

 Apart from maintaining our offices and home clean and disinfected, we need to observe proper hand hygiene, cover the nose and mouth when sneezing and coughing, and to stay home if we do not feel well.

 Premise’s Disinfection Guide

-In this section, we will explain the current guidance for cleaning surfaces and premises on how commercial cleaners do the cleaning in Australia during this pandemic season.
+In this section, we will explain the current guidance for cleaning surfaces and premises on how commercial cleaners in Sydney do the cleaning during this pandemic season.

 There is not much research into surface cleaning for COVID 19.
 However, there is not so much information on other Coronaviruses.

 Sodium Hypochlorite is effective against other forms of Corona Viruses.
 This chemical is present in most commercial and household bleach.
 Sodium Hypochlorite 0.1 per cent or a solution containing 70 per cent ethanol are found to be effective on small surfaces after a contact time of a minute.

 For larger areas such as floors, 0.5% sodium hypochlorite is advised.

 Commercial cleaners can dilute commercial or household bleach from a traditional 5 per cent to get the desired strength.

 Similar results were obtained with standard disinfectants and detergents.
 They require contact time for up to five minutes to achieve the desired results.

 - Sodium lauryl ether sulphate, also known as sodium Laureth sulphate, is found in many soaps and cleaners.